 By 2050, more than two thirds of the world population are projected to live in urban areas, and most of this urban growth will take place in lower and lower-middle income countries.
 But densely built-up urban spaces tend to come with challenges of their own.
 Therefore, there is a need to start ensuring today that these urban areas will be inclusive, safe, sustainable and resilient.

 But what does that mean?
-On the occasion of World Cities Day 2018, UNU-EHS Senior Scientist Dr. Simone Sandholz names five promising aspects how cities with their growing populations could develop to become more sustainable and resilient.
+UNU-EHS Senior Scientist Dr. Simone Sandholz names five promising aspects how cities with their growing populations could develop to become more sustainable and resilient.

 Sustainable urban transport can include giving priority to bicycles over cars as done for example in Copenhagen where a bridge exclusively for bikes has been constructed, by introducing bus rapid transit (BRT) with dedicated bus routes like in Johannesburg, or cable cars as part of urban public transport systems to link hilly and often low-income urban communities to the city like in Medellin or La Paz.